 - Swift composition with predictive text input.

-- Blocking emails using the Gmail blocked senders list.
+- Blocking emails using the blocked senders list.

-- Access to extension and add-ons such as Gmail Tasks and Asana or Trello for Gmail.
+- Access to extension and add-ons such as Gmail Tasks and Asana or Trello.

 - Profiting from an automatically organized inbox with tabs (Primary, Social, etc.).

-- Automatically prioritizing emails using Gmail’s importance flag.
+- Automatically prioritizing emails using the importance flag.

-(How to access simple HTML Gmail in any browser tested with Gmail in a desktop browser; updated July 2018; title image: StockUnlimited)
+(How to access basic HTML Gmail in any browser tested with a desktop browser; updated July 2018; title image: StockUnlimited)